Annettesunday/BUCKETLIST-FLASK-API/README.md

 User should be able to register and login

-User should be able to create a Bucketlist.
+User should be able to create a Bucketlist

-User should be able to add activities to a bucketlist.
+User should be able to add itemsto a bucketlist

-User should be able to edit and delete bucketlists.
+User should be able to edit and delete bucketlists

-User should be able to edit and delete bucketlist activities
+User should be able to edit and delete bucketlist items

 Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites
 Python 2.7 Comes inbuilt for unix but can also be downloaded from Python downloads Installing